$\mathcal{O}_{\alpha}$-transformation and its uncertainty principles: Introduction

 The second goal is also the most important of this article.
 We know that the classical uncertainty principle of the Fourier transforms states that a non-zero function and its Fourier transform cannot both be sharply localized.
 In other words, it is not possible that the widths of graphs of $|f (x)|^2$ and $|(Ff )(\xi)|^2$ can both be made arbitrarily \textquotedblleft small\textquotedblright.
 Concept of smallness has taken different interpretations in different contexts \cite{cowling1983}, and an outstanding result in \cite{Bonami2003hermite} showed such impossibility when \textquotedblleft smallness\textquotedblright is interpreted as sharp pointwise or integrable decay.
-The classical Heisenberg uncertainty principle has been extended to other transforms such as Dunkl transform \cite{Rosler1999Bulletin,soltani2013general} and Hankel transform \cite{rosler1999uncertainty,tuan2007uncertainty}.
-Besides, Heisenberg's uncertainty principle is also key in quantum mechanics \cite{Heisenberg1949physical}, because if we know everything about where a particle is located (the uncertainty of position is small), we know nothing about its momentum (the uncertainty of momentum is large), and vice versa.
+The classical Heisenberg–Weyl uncertainty principle has been extended to other transforms such as Dunkl transform \cite{Rosler1999Bulletin,soltani2013general} and Hankel transform \cite{rosler1999uncertainty,tuan2007uncertainty}.
+Besides, Heisenberg's uncertainty principle is also key in quantum mechanics \cite{Heisenberg1927,Heisenberg1949physical}, because if we know everything about where a particle is located (the uncertainty of position is small), we know nothing about its momentum (the uncertainty of momentum is large), and vice versa.
 Its extended versions and variants have important applications in harmonic analysis and physics \cite{Donoho1989uncertainty,folland1997uncertainty,namias1980fractional,Stern2008uncertainty}.
+For uncertainty principles for the fractional Fourier transform and other integral operators, while not being exhaustive, we refer the reader to \cite{Revise3,Revise4,Revise5,Revise2}.
 Being directly influenced by the above-mentioned, in Section \ref{sec3}, we are motivated to obtain uncertainty principles for the $\mathcal{O}_{\alpha}$-transform, including Heisenberg's inequality, logarithmic uncertainty inequality, and local uncertainty inequality.
 Hardy's uncertainty inequality and Beurling-H{\"o}rmander type theorem for operator \eqref{equation1.1} are also established at the end of the article.